RadekRo/til/javascript/return-smallest-biggest-value-from-an-array.md

 # Return smallest/biggest value from an array

-The easiest way to return a smallest od biggest value from an array is using of a combination of `concat` and `Math.max`, `Math.min`.
+The easiest way to return a smallest od biggest value from an array is using a combination of `concat` and `Math.max`, `Math.min`.

 __Example:__